SMKreyche/SMERCURY-T/README.md

 - the param.in file now requires one of the following argument keywords to specify the spin-tracking algorithm: "spin", "Spin", "SPIN", "spn", or "SPN"

-- following Bolmont et al. (2015), general relativisitic forces between the central body and each big body are now included for the spin algorithm if the user specifies "yes" to the user-defined routine option in the param.in file
+- following Bolmont et al. (2015), general relativisitic forces between the central body and each big body are now included for the spin algorithm if the user specifies "yes" to the user-defined routine option in the param.in file (only an option for the SPIN algorithm)

 - double precision has been added everywhere in the smercury-T.for and element6.for files